gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 A man who will spend the entire story consumed by a desire for a coat.

 Footwear.
 Overcoat.
-The man is made of clothing
-— and nothing else, the story will suggest, until the coat makes him briefly otherwise.
+The man is made of clothing, and nothing else, the story will suggest, until the coat makes him briefly otherwise.

 ---